Fabio2505/CVCS_/README.md

 introduce new features.
 A critical improvement is in the new capability of detecting both the state of the grass in front of the robot and the presence of a nearby occlusion, allowing better conduced navigation.
 Additionally, we introduced the capability to distinguish familiar environments from new ones, enabling the robot to adapt its navigation strategy by constructing a new representation of the surroundings, daily optimizing times and energy.

+The .pdf file "Final Report" shows the project more in detail

 ## Citazione

 A part of the code for this project was taken from [Occupancy Anticipation for Efficient Exploration and Navigation](https://github.com/facebookresearch/OccupancyAnticipation.git), which refers to the work of: